princomp/princomp.github.io/source/docs/about/dev_guide.md

     - `quartz/plugins/emitters/assets.ts` to emit the `.md` files (they are not available by default),
     - `quartz/components/index.ts` to tie it all together.

+Refer to [Generate the git patch](#generate-the-git-patch) for instruction on how to generate a patch containing all the edits performed to our local copy of quartz.

 ### Deploying locally the website

 Follow closely those steps: